 "My favorite wrestler growing up was Terry Funk.
-A lot of guys acted crazy, but Terry made you believe it might be true," says Barry W. Blaustein, Beyond The Mat.
+Many guys acted crazy, but Terry made you believe it might be true," says Barry W. Blaustein, Beyond The Mat.

 Movie critic Roger Ebert commented about Beyond The Mat, "It isn’t a slick documentary; some of it feels like Blaustein’s home movie about being a wrestling fan.
 But it has a hypnotic quality… wrestling is not a sport but a spectacle, in which weary and wounded men, some not in the best shape, injure one another for money."

 "What we wonder is, how can you be a pro wrestler and not use drugs?
 A working wrestler performs 26-27 days in a month, twice on weekends.
 There are bus and plane trips to far-flung arenas, where even on a good day (no serious injuries), their bodies are slammed around in a way that might alarm a football player."

-In the end, the documentary proclaims that wrestlers "are just like you and me, except that they’re really different."
+Ultimately, the documentary proclaims that wrestlers "are just like you and me, except that they’re really different."
 The film is still considered one of the best wrestling documentaries available.
-Even after 20 years since its release, it’s a must-watch for any wrestling fan, and it still feels fresh and ageless.
+Even 20 years since its release, it’s a must-watch for any wrestling fan, and it still feels fresh and ageless.

-These three wrestling documentaries had creators with different goals and aspirations when they embarked into the world of wrestling.
+These three wrestling documentaries had creators with different goals and aspirations when they embarked into the wrestling world.
 We fans are lucky to have access to these compelling works about the form of entertainment we love so much.

 Another early documentary worth your time is the fantastic Portland Wrestling: The PBS Documentary from the mid-’70s.
 Jesse Ventura, Dutch Savage, Apache "Bull" Ramos, Iron Sheik, Jerry Oates, Jimmy Snuka.
 The interactions between the fans and the wrestlers are worth the viewing alone.
 You can watch the 24-minute movie here.